Chandler Catanzaro: Arizona Cardinals

 In May 2014, the Arizona Cardinals signed the undrafted Catanzaro to compete along with veterans Jay Feely and Danny Hrapmann.
 On August 25, 2014, Feely was cut, giving the kicking job to Catanzaro.

 Catanzaro made his NFL debut on September 8, 2014, against the San Diego Chargers, kicking two field goals.

 On September 14, 2014, Catanzaro kicked four field goals against the New York Giants.
 He became first Cardinals rookie kicker since Bill Gramatica (December 2, 2001, against the Oakland Raiders) with four field goals in a game.

 On September 21, 2014, Catanzaro kicked a season/career-long 51-yard field goal against the San Francisco 49ers, which represents the longest field goal by a rookie in Arizona Cardinals history.

 On October 26, 2014, he made his 16th consecutive field goal from the start of his career without a miss, setting an NFL rookie record.

 On November 9, 2014, he extended the streak to 17, but missed his second attempt.
 This effort tied Kai Forbath for the record for most consecutive field goals to start a career.

-Catanzaro made 29 field goals in the 2014 season, which is the fourth-most in a single season in Arizona Cardinals history, behind Greg Davis (30), Jay Feely (30), and Neil Rackers (40).
+Catanzaro made all 27 extra point attempts and 29 of 33 field goal attempts in the 2014 season, which is the fourth-most in a single season in Arizona Cardinals history, behind Greg Davis (30), Jay Feely (30), and Neil Rackers (40).

 At the end of the 2014 season, Catanzaro established a new franchise rookie record with 114 points, shattering the previous mark of 73 set by placekicker Bill Gramatica in 2001.
 Catanzaro's 114 points ranked as the second-highest total among NFL rookies behind only the Philadelphia Eagles’ Cody Parkey (150).

 On October 4, 2015, Catanzaro kicked a career-high five field goals against the St. Louis Rams.
+In the 2015 season, Catanzaro converted 53 of 58 extra point attempts and 28 of 31 field goal attempts.

-On September 25, 2016, Catanzaro kicked a career-long 60-yard field goal against the Buffalo Bills in Buffalo.
+In Week 3 of the 2016 season, Catanzaro kicked a career-long 60-yard field goal against the Buffalo Bills in Buffalo.
 At the time, it was only the 16th field goal of at least 60 yards in the history of the NFL.

-On October 23, 2016, Catanzaro missed the game-winning field goal in overtime against the Seattle Seahawks.
-The game eventually ended in a 6-6 tie.
+His 60-yard field goal was the longest conversion of any kicker in the 2016 season.
+In Week 7, Catanzaro missed the game-winning field goal in overtime against the Seattle Seahawks.
+The game eventually ended in a 6–6 tie.
+He finished the 2016 season converting 43 of 47 extra point attempts and 21 of 28 field goal attempts.